 The architecture around the Roman Forum is so diverse and interesting to observe.
 From the ancient ruins of the Roman Agora, to the new age apartment buildings and everything else in between, the architecture in this neighborhood is definitely something worth noticing.
 Take particular notice of the elegant pastel, neoclassical buildings that date back to the 1920’s.

-Location of the Roman Forum
+Location of the Roman Forum in Thessaloniki

 By Bus: All major bus lines run through Egnatia Street which is a minutes’ walk to the Roman Forum.
 These bus lines include: 2, 2A, 8, 10, 11, 11B, 14, 17, 22, 27, 27A, 28B, 31, 37, 78N, 83, 83B, 83M, 83T.